When Manal Kahi moved to New York City from a small town in Lebanon four years ago, she wasn’t happy with the options at her local grocery store.

 “I was a bit disappointed with the hummus,” she admits.
 So she started making her own special recipe, which sparked an idea from her brother, Wissam, a graduate of Columbia Business School.

-Having left Lebanon, where they witnessed people fleeing from the civil war in Syria, the siblings had a though: Why not sell hummus and other authentic food made by refugees?
+Having left Lebanon, where they witnessed people fleeing from the civil war in Syria, the siblings had a thought: Why not sell hummus and other authentic food made by refugees?

-“I came here as a student, but it was in the midst of the refugee crisis in Lebanon,” explains the WeWork Soho West member.
+“I came here as a student, but it was in the midst of the refugee crisis in Lebanon,” explains the WeWork 175 Varick St member and New York City Creator Awards finalist.
 “I wanted to do something about the situation, bring great food to New Yorkers, and bring good job opportunities to refugees.”

 “The chefs suggest the dishes, which Chef Juan Suarez de Lezo helps them develop,” Kahi says.
 “It’s what they cook at home.”